racamp101/knockout-postbox/README.md

 //receive updates from "mytopic", initialize with latest published value, and send updates through transform this.value = ko.observable().subscribeTo("mytopic", true, transform);

+//this will do the sub/pub link up automaticly and only requires one side to have this.
+This creates a true seperation of concerns
+//of the ViewModel goes away the observable still works but fails to link up.
+//viewModels.SomeModel.Text in my example I have a global class viewModels and I added SomeModel to it somehere else in the page
+//this link will look for that model and if it finds it it will link the Text observable to this abservable
+//if it doesn't find the viewModel it will try 9 more times hopefully allowing the model to load if not loaded yet. this.value = ko.observable().link("viewModels.SomeModel.Text");

 ```